 - English

 - Mathematics

 - Science

 - Health and Physical Education

 - Humanities and Social Sciences

 - Digital and Design Technologies

 - Creative Arts: Music, Visual Art and Drama

-- a Language.
+- French and Japanese.

 Subjects are taught by a combination of classroom teachers and specialist teachers.
 In addition to a tailored wellbeing program, students will also access the Outdoor Education Program and participate in a range of excursions.